 Leela Fernandes recently finished two books.
 Transnational Feminism in the United States engages in a critical discussion of interdisciplinary research and theory on transnationalism.
 She also edited the Routledge Handbook on Gender and South Asia which provides a broad overview of feminist scholarship on South Asia drawing on the work of twenty three scholars from South Asia, Europe and North America.
 She is currently working on a new research project, The Politics of Water: Inequality and India's Post-Liberalization State which analyzes changes in the state and the emergence of new forms of inequality through a study of the water sector in contemporary India.

-Professor Fernandes previously taught at Rutgers University, New Brunswick and Oberlin College and is currently the South Asia Editor of the journal Critical Asian Studies.
+Leela Fernandes is the Glenda Dickerson Collegiate Professor in Women's Studies at the University of Michigan.
+She previously taught at Rutgers University, New Brunswick and Oberlin College and is currently the South Asia Editor of the journal Critical Asian Studies.

 - India's New Middle Class: Democratic Politics in an Era of Economic Reform.
 Minneapolis: University of Minnesota Press, December 2006.